-Giving an anesthetic to an individual with MPS I requires skill and should always be undertaken by an experienced anesthetist.
+Giving an anesthetic to an individual with MPS VII requires skill and should always be undertaken by an experienced anesthetist.
 Inform your child's school or any other caregivers of this in case you cannot be contacted in the event of an emergency.
 If you must go to a different hospital in an emergency, be sure to tell the anesthetist there might be problems with intubation (placement of the breathing tube).
 The airway can be very small and may require a very small endotracheal tube.
 Placing the tube may be difficult and require the use of advanced intubation techniques, such as a flexible bronchoscope, laryngeal mask airway or fiber optics.
 In addition, the neck may be somewhat lax, and repositioning the neck during anesthesia or intubation could cause injury to the spinal cord.
 For some individuals, it is difficult to remove the breathing tube after surgery is completed due to excessive swelling.
-It is important to advise physicians of the critical nature of these problems, and that many problems have occurred during anesthesia of MPS individuals.
-For any elective surgery in a child with MPS, it is important to choose a pediatric anesthesiologist who hospital.
+It is important to advise physicians of the critical nature of these problems, and that many problems have occurred during anesthesia of individuals with MPS.
+For any elective surgery in a child with MPS, it is important to choose a pediatric anesthesiologist who has experience with difficult airways.
+This may require that the surgery be performed at a regional medical center instead of a local hospital.
 See additional information on anesthesia in the booklet titled Is Your Child Having an Anesthetic? published by the National MPS Society.

-For any elective surgery in a child with MPS, it is important to choose a pediatric anesthesiologist who has experience with difficult airways. has experience with difficult airways.
-This may require that the surgery be performed at a regional medical center instead of a local
+For any elective surgery in a child with MPS, it is important to choose a pediatric anesthesiologist who has experience with difficult airways.